derekzhouai/derekzhouai.github.io/_posts/2025-08-25-understanding-kmeans.md

 ## Conclusion

 K-Means clustering is a fundamental and powerful technique for partitioning data.
 Its simplicity makes it a great first choice for unsupervised learning tasks, though it has limitations.
-By understanding how it works under the hood-and even implementing it from scratch-you can gain a much deeper intuition that goes beyond just using it as a black box.
+By understanding how it works under the hood - and even implementing it from scratch - you can gain a much deeper intuition that goes beyond just using it as a black box.